Jewish left: Labor Zionism and the Israeli left

 In the twentieth century, particularly after the Second Aliyah, Labor Zionism became a significant force in the yishuv settlement of Palestine.
 It was first developed in Russia by the Marxist Ber Borochov and the non-Marxists Nachman Syrkin and A. D. Gordon.
 Organizations such as Poale Zion, the Histadrut labour union, and the Mapai party played a central role in the establishment of the State of Israel, with Labor Zionist politicians including David Ben-Gurion and Golda Meir among its founders.
 The kibbutz movement also emerged as a model of collective Jewish settlement based on Labor Zionist principles.

+Labour Zionism flourished among Yiddish-speaking migrants in South America.
+Broit un ehre was a Yiddish-language Labour Zionist biweekly newspaper published in Argentina from 1909 to 1910.
+It was launched towards the end of 1909.

 During the 1940s, many leftists supported the idea of a binational state in Palestine rather than an exclusively Jewish state, a position advocated by figures including Hannah Arendt and Martin Buber.
-Since the State of Israel’s founding in 1948, the country has had an active political left, including both Zionist parties (including The Democrats and its predecessors) and anti-Zionist movements (such as the Palestine Communist Party and Maki).
+Since the State of Israel's founding in 1948, the country has had an active political left, including both Zionist parties (including The Democrats and its predecessors) and anti-Zionist movements (such as the Palestine Communist Party and Maki).
 The Israeli Labor Party held power in the State of Israel for significant periods between 1948 and 2009.

-Modern Labor Zionist organizations include Habonim Dror, Histadrut, Na’amat, Hashomer Hatzair, the Kibbutz Movement, and Givat Haviva.
-Labor and progressive Zionists are represented at the World Zionist Organization. and align with historical divisions between Poale Zion Right (which evolved into Avoda) and Poale Zion Left (which led to Hashomer Hatzair, Mapam, and Meretz).
+Modern Labor Zionist organizations—Habonim Dror, Histadrut, Na'amat, Hashomer Hatzair, the Kibbutz movement, and Givat Haviva—are represented in the World Zionist Organization and stem from the interwar split between Poale Zion Right (which became Avoda/Labor) and Poale Zion Left (which produced Hashomer Hatzair, Mapam, and later Meretz); internationally they coalesce roughly into the World Labour Zionist Movement (formed by Avoda, Habonim Dror, Histadrut, and Na'amat) and the World Union of Meretz (comprising Meretz, Hashomer Hatzair, Kibbutz Artzi, and Givat Haviva).

-There were historically two worldwide groupings of left-wing Zionist organizations.
-The World Labour Zionist Movement, associated with Labor Zionism, is a loose association, including Avoda, Habonim Dror, Histadrut and Na'amat.
-The World Union of Meretz, associated with what was historically known as the Socialist Zionist tendency, is a loose association of the Israeli Meretz party, the Hashomer Hatzair Socialist Zionist youth movement, the Kibbutz Artzi Federation and the Givat Haviva research and study center.
-Both movements exist as factions within the World Zionist Organization, as well as regional or country-specific Zionist movements; the two roughly correspond to the interwar split between the Poale Zion Right (the tradition that led to Avoda) and the Poale Zion Left (Hashomer Hatzair, Mapam, Meretz).